Travel guide

 5. Check the remaining balance to ensure the top-up was applied.

-You don't have to touch the QR code or reinstall anything: the profile remains in Settings → Mobile Data exactly as it was.
-If at any point you want to know how much you have left before topping up, the guide on how to check how much data is left on your eSIM shows you how to do it.
+You don't need to touch the QR code or reinstall anything: the profile remains in Settings → Mobile Data exactly as it was.
+If at any point you want to know how much data you have left before topping up, almost all apps show the remaining GB balance on the active profile screen.
 Topping up on time prevents you from running out of internet in the middle of a route or a transfer to the airport.

 Pantalla de un móvil recargando datos de una eSIM durante un viaje

-Mobile screen showing data top-up for an eSIM during a trip
+Mobile screen topping up eSIM data during a trip

 Change plan without scanning another QR